Aids for Daily Living: Tools to help with vision, hearing, mobility, and communication

 - Checkout is for three weeks.

-- Items must be returned inside library – do not use the bookdrop
+- Items must be returned inside the Library – do not use the bookdrop.

 After you’ve tried it out:

-- WATAP partners with the Northwest Access Fund to offer affordable alternatives for financing Assistive Technology (AT) for education, work, and independent living.
+- WATAP (Washington Assistive Technology Act Program) partners with the Northwest Access Fund to offer affordable alternatives for financing Assistive Technology (AT) for education, work, and independent living.

 - Find organizations that distribute gently used assistive and medical equipment through the Evergreen Reuse Coalition.